AgnieszkaKurek/WordWarI/README.md

-# WordWarI
+# WorldWarI
-Simple Web page about Word War I.
+Simple Web page about World War I.
 The website provides important information about the Great War:
 - data on major battles,
 - important dates,